The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

 ``Intuitively, `minimizing inequity' is what the apportionment problem is all about,'' Balinski and Young \cite{balinski_young:1977r} elsewhere admit. ``The real problem is to determine what `inequity' means.''
-We agree, but will argue that there is unique way to define the overall level of inequity in this context.
-They continue, \begin{quote} the axiomatic approach to apportionment proceeds by making a choice concerning the principles which any fair apportionment should satisfy, and then identifying that method (or methods) that satisfy the principles.
-The advantage of beginning with agreed-upon fairness principles is that subsequent squabbles over particular numbers resulting from these principles are avoided. \end{quote} We concur, with one modification, or at least change of emphasis As emphasized above, we need not and should not impose the sorts of principles Balinski and Young have in mind directly at the level of the apportionment procedure itself---many such principles have been suggested and debated, not all can be satisfied simultaneously, and it is difficult to know how to separate out the compelling from the merely plausible or the largely \textit{ad hoc}.
-Instead, we contend that the optimal apportionment should indeed literally minimize (subject to constraints) a global measure of inequity in the weights of individual representation, and then impose suitable properties on this measure that pick out a unique functional form.
-Here we depart partly but sharply from the contentions of Balinski and Young \cite{balinski_young:1977r}, who assert: \begin{quote} The lessons of history clearly point to the necessity of arriving at a fundamental understanding of the properties of methods.
+We agree, but contend that there is after all a natural and unique way to define and quantify the overall level of inequity in this context.
+They go on to assert: \begin{quote} the axiomatic approach to apportionment proceeds by making a choice concerning the principles which any fair apportionment should satisfy, and then identifying that method (or methods) that satisfy the principles.
+The advantage of beginning with agreed-upon fairness principles is that subsequent squabbles over particular numbers resulting from these principles are avoided. \end{quote} We concur, with one modification, or at least an important change of emphasis.
+As mentioned above, we need not and should not impose the sorts of principles Balinski and Young have in mind directly at the level of the apportionment procedure itself or its output---many such principles have been suggested and debated, not all can be satisfied simultaneously, and it is difficult to know how to separate out the compelling from the merely plausible or the largely \textit{ad hoc} principles.
+Instead, we contend that the optimal apportionment should indeed literally minimize (subject to relevant constraints) a global measure of inequity in the weights of individual representation, and then impose suitable properties on this \textit{measure} that pick out a unique functional form.
+The apportionment procedure follows automatically from the inequity measure, not the other way around.
+Here we depart partly but sharply from the contentions of Balinski and Young \cite{balinski_young:1977r}, who claim: \begin{quote} The lessons of history clearly point to the necessity of arriving at a fundamental understanding of the properties of methods.
 Put in other terms, political apportionment must be based on principles of fair division rather than on \textit{ad hoc} choices of measures of inequity.
-Thus axiomatics finds a political role! \end{quote} On the contrary, its precisely the role of (hopefully compelling) ``principles of fair division'' to uniquely characterize a non \textit{ad hoc} quantification of fairness of distribution, and optimal apportionments will then by definition optimize this measure (subject to required constraints).
-In our view, some pretty fundamental principles do single out an essentially unique measure of inequity, and the apportionment method associated with minimizing this measure \textit{inherits} various ``good'' properties from the figure-of-merit.
+Thus axiomatics finds a political role! \end{quote} On the contrary, its precisely the role of (hopefully compelling) ``principles of fair division'' to uniquely characterize a non \textit{ad hoc} quantification of fairness or inequity of distribution, and then optimal apportionments will by definition optimize this measure (subject to required constraints).
+In our view, some pretty fundamental principles do single out an essentially unique measure of inequity, and the apportionment method associated with minimizing this measure naturally \textit{inherits} various ``good'' properties from this figure-of-merit.